 Some creeps happen organically, for example, kids are expensive.
 Adding one child to a household means more money toward food, clothes, diapers, toys, babysitters, childcare, etc. Other creeps happen because we get busy and have enough disposable income to not notice the little leak that is dripping.
 Stopping up the leak prevents waste and also gives you more control over where you want your money to go.

-This article is not about taking things from you or asking you to live a more austere lifestyle as much as it’s encouraging you to be more observant in how you spend and where you spend.
+This article is not about taking things from you or asking you to live a more austere lifestyle as much as it’s encouraging you to be more observant of how you spend and where you spend.
 A few hundred dollars a year doesn’t necessarily feel like a big deal, but if that money was being invested with compound interest yearly, in just a few years’ time it can grow substantially.
 Being frugal now can allow you to retain more of your wealth to use now, or save, it can be the difference between retiring sooner or later, and have a lot to do with how much you’ll have to live off.
 So, take control of your lifestyle creeps, it’s just a sensible thing to do for yourself.